Gestational diabetes mellitus (sometimes called GDM) is a form of diabetes that occurs during pregnancy and usually goes away after the baby is born.

 This will involve eating a healthy diet that is low in fat, high in fibre and incorporates low GI foods.
 Physical activity will also be important in managing the condition.

 Some women may also be required to take medication.

 What happens after the baby is born?

 After your baby is born, your insulin requirements will fall and the diabetes will disappear.
 You will need to be tested six to eight weeks after the birth to confirm that it has disappeared.

 It is important that you keep up with your healthy eating plans and physical activity following the birth, as women who have had gestational diabetes are 50% more likely to develop type 2 diabetes later in life.

 Diabetes WA is here to provide you will all of the information, education and support that you need to manage your gestational diabetes and take steps to preventing a future diagnosis of type 2 diabetes.

 We run a Walking Away from Diabetes course especially for women who have had gestational diabetes along with several other programs and challenges designed to help you adopt a healthier lifestyle.

-We also run the SMART programs, a series of short workshop sessions designed to provide information on difference aspects of diabetes management.
+We also run the Smarts programs, a series of short workshop sessions designed to provide information on difference aspects of diabetes management.

-You can contact our Diabetes Information and Advice Line on 1300 001 880 to have all of your diabetes questions answered by a qualified professional.
+You can contact our Diabetes WA Helpline on 1300 001 880 to have all of your diabetes questions answered by a qualified professional.